 The third deals with the female athlete triad and some of its features such as osteoporosis, low bone mineral density and stress fractures, low energy availability, underweight, intentional weight loss, eating disorders, menstrual dysfunction, late menarche, in a wide range of competitive athletes and professional dancers.

-Turner, Anthony N. and Dimitriou, Lygeri and Marshall, Geoff and Russell, Mark and Bishop, Chris (2017) Physiological demands of sabre competitions in elite fencers.
-Australian Journal of Strength and Conditioning .
-(Accepted/In press)
+Turner, Anthony N. and Dimitriou, Lygeri and Marshall, Geoff and Russell, Mark and Bannock, Laurent and Bishop, Chris (2017) Physiological demands of sabre competitions in elite fencers.
+Journal of Australian Strength and Conditioning .
+ISSN 1836-649X (Accepted/In press)

 Turner, Anthony N. and Kilduff, Liam P. and Mrashall, Geoff and Phillips, James and Noto, Angelo and Buttigeig, Conor and Gondek, Marcela and Hills, Frank and Dimitriou, Lygeri (2016) Competition intensity and fatigue in elite fencing.
 Journal of Strength and Conditioning Research .
 ISSN 1064-8011 (Accepted/In press)